 Abacha also called tapioca is made from cassava tubers (yuca in Spanish).
 The cassava tuber is peeled, boiled, shredded/grated,

-From where I come from (Anambra State), Abacha is made with ‘Ncha’, a sauce made from mixing palm oil and Ngu (Palm Fruit head/bunch burnt into ashes).
+From where I come from (Anambra State), Abacha is made with ‘Ncha’, a sauce made by mixing palm oil and Ngu (Palm Fruit head/bunch burnt into ashes).

 Hence the real name is “Abacha Ncha.
-Potash is commonly used as a substitute to Ngu these days as it is difficult to find.
+Potash is commonly used as a substitute for Ngu these days as it is difficult to find.

 Nigerians especially the Igbos are known for their traditional culture.

-An aspect of this culture is to showcase on the type of food and appetizer they eat and serve on occasions or feast.
+An aspect of this culture is to showcase the type of food and appetizer they eat and serve on occasions or feasts.